Operation Archery: Aftermath

 No Royal Navy ships were lost but the navy suffered four men killed and four wounded.
 The Commandos sustained 17 killed and 53 wounded.
 The commander of the Norwegian Independent Company 1, Captain Martin Linge, was killed in an attack on the local German headquarters and eight Royal Air Force aircraft were shot down.
 (A Norwegian civilian was hit by shrapnel during the raid, and died from the resulting injuries the following night).
 The commandos accounted for at least 120 defenders killed and returned with 98 prisoners and a complete copy of the German Naval Code.
-Captain O'Flaherty was hit by sniper fire and lost an eye, later wearing an eye-patch as a brigadier.
-Capt O'Flaherty can be seen in the image of 'Wounded British Soldier' being helped by two fellow soldiers.
-The soldier with bayonet is Derek Page of No 3 Commando.

 Several Quislings and over 70 loyal Norwegians (Jøssing) were also brought back.
 In conjunction with this raid, Operation Anklet was mounted by No. 12 Commando on the Lofoten Islands as a diversion.
 The raid was enough to persuade Adolf Hitler to divert 30,000 troops to Norway and to build more coastal and inland defences.
-Hitler thought that the British might invade northern Norway to put pressure on Sweden and Finland.